Syed Babar Ali

-Syed Babar Ali OBE (سید بابر علی; born 15 January 1926) is a Pakistani businessman, philanthropist and former caretaker Finance Minister of Pakistan.
-He is the founder of Packages Limited, Milkpak Limited–now Nestlé Pakistan and Lahore University of Management Sciences.
+Syed Babar Ali OBE (سید بابر علی; born 30 June 1926) is a Pakistani businessman, philanthropist and former caretaker Finance Minister of Pakistan.
+He is the founder of Packages Limited, Milkpak Limited (now owned by Nestlé Pakistan) and Lahore University of Management Sciences.
 Syed Babar Ali School of Science and Engineering is named after him.

 Early life and family

-Syed Babar Ali was born in 1926 to a businessman Syed Maratib Ali in Lahore, Pakistan.
+Syed Babar Ali was born on 30 June 1926, to a businessman, Syed Maratib Ali, in Lahore, Pakistan.
 His father owned shops in the Walled City of Lahore and was a top contractor of the British Indian Army supplying them with services like logistics and all sorts of items used in regiments.
 The money was used to invest in land.
 His mother belonged to the prominent landlord family of Lahore.
 On his maternal side, his grandmother was a member of the Afghan royal family.
-He is the brother of Syed Amjad Ali and Syed Wajid Ali.
+He had three brothers, namely Syed Amjad Ali, Syed Wajid Ali, and Syed Azfal Ali.
+He also had 5 sisters, namely Baji Surraya (eldest sibling), Baji Fakhra, Baji Gullo (who died before she was five), Baji Kishwar, and Baji Sarwat.
+His family practices Shia Islam.

 He received his education from Aitchison College, Lahore.
 He graduated from Government College, Lahore; for further studies he went to the University of Michigan till 1947, when he moved to newly-created state of Pakistan.
 He completed his graduation from University of the Punjab, Lahore.
 He also briefly studied at Harvard School of Business which helped him later founding business school.

 Career

-In 1970s, Zulfikar Ali Bhutto's nationalization affected his five out of six companies, leaving only Packages Limited.
-He served as the Chairman of National Fertilizer Company (NFC) helping to set up the country's first ever fertilizer company.
+In the 1970s, Zulfikar Ali Bhutto's nationalization affected his five out of six companies, leaving only Packages Limited.
+He served as the First and Founder Chairman of National Fertilizer Corporation of Pakistan (NFC) from 1973 until 1980, helping to set up the country's first ever fertilizer company.
+He did not draw any salary during his tenure as Chairman NFC.

+In October 1970, Mr. Ali co-founded Lahore Stock Exchange and served as Director of first Board of the company.

 Ali is the Chairman of Sanofi-Aventis Pakistan Limited, Siemens Pakistan Engineering Company Limited, and Coca-Cola Beverages Pakistan Limited.
 He believes in the joint venture philosophy and most of his businesses are joint ventures with major multinationals.

 In 1992, he founded 'Ali Institute of Education' for training of primary and secondary school teachers.
 He served as the Minister of Finance, Economic Affairs & Planning in the caretaker setup in 1993.

 Ali promoted the cause of the World Wide Fund for Nature where he served in various positions, both in Pakistan and internationally, from 1972 to 1996.
 He was the International President of WWF from 1996 to 1999 succeeding Prince Philip, Duke of Edinburgh.